kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## Overview

-This project introduces an *optimized, priority-based* approach for placing pods onto nodes via a **Cross-Node Preemption plugin** for the Kubernetes scheduler.
+This project introduces an **optimized, priority-based** approach for placing pods onto nodes via a **Cross-Node Preemption plugin** for the Kubernetes scheduler.
+The project is a fork of the Kubernetes-sigs project [scheduler-plugins](https://github.com/kubernetes-sigs/scheduler-plugins) and extends it with a new plugin (see describtion of the [Scheduling Framework](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/)).

 The goal is to schedule as many *high-priority* pods as possible, especially when the *default scheduler* fails to do so.
 The plugin enables integration of an *external* solver—here, a Python solver using **Google’s CP-SAT**—to compute an optimal placement plan that maximizes scheduled high-priority pods while *minimizing disruption* by reducing the number of preemptions (*movements* and *evictions*).
 Given the solver’s plan, the plugin applies it by evicting and moving pods, possibly across multiple nodes in the cluster.
 Note that the default Kubernetes scheduler can only preempt pods within a *single* node.